 Students Ben Kilmarx and Deanna Ashworth cataloging in OUMA offices in fall 2014.

 The collection has a broad assemblage of drawings, prints and paintings from the various schools in the art of 19th and 20th century France including works by Eugène Boudin, Camille Pissarro, Constantin Guys, Eugène Delacroix, Julien Dupré and Henri Matisse among others.
 This strength is due in great part to Dr. and Mrs. Michael Schlossberg as well as Drs.
 Yolanta and Isaac Melamed.
 Both families have made significant gifts in kind to the collection in recent years much to the benefit of our students, faculty, and the greater Atlanta community.

 The museum’s permanent collection also holds unique concentration in the field of Japanese porcelain ranging from the 17th to early 20th century.
 The majority of works in our collection were assembled during the 1960s and 1970s by Dr. John Lesh Jacob.
-In recent years Dr. Jacob’s daughter, Carrie Lee Jacobs Henderson, granddaughter of OU president Thornwell Jacobs, has donated more than 140 works of art to OUMA.
+Carrie Lee Jacobs Henderson, Dr. Jacob’s daughter and granddaughter of Oglethorpe University President Thornwell Jacobs, has donated more than 140 works of art to OUMA.
 As a result of such generosity, this museum is now the largest single repository of the Jacobs Collection.

 Oglethorpe University Museum of Art accepts donations of artwork deemed to be significant additions to our permanent collection and that serve the curricular goals of Oglethorpe University.
 All potential acquisitions are reviewed by the museum’s Collections Committee, which considers the following criteria: